sadiqq-amin/seo-app/README.md

 ## What it does

 - **Instant site check** — paste any URL and get 4 scores (Performance, SEO, Accessibility, Best Practices), pulled live from Google's PageSpeed Insights API.
+- **AI Recommandation** — AI provide you tips for fix your website seo.
 - **Plain-English issue list** — instead of raw technical audit data, you get a numbered, readable list of what's actually wrong and why it matters.
 - **Compare two sites** — run two websites side by side, see which one is ahead on each metric, and compare real-world Core Web Vitals (LCP, INP, CLS).
 - **Mobile vs Desktop toggle** — check how a site performs differently across devices.